 There is clearly a lot of information to try and fit in one diagram but colour coding and abbreviations can really help when condensing the information into something presentable!
 From experience, making this diagram takes a lot of time (so start as early as possible), however, it’s incredibly helpful for revision and in the exam too, especially if you’re a visual learner.

-Making the flowchart itself is great for organic chemistry revision as you need to do research and pull information from your textbook.
+As mentioned above making the flowchart itself is great for organic chemistry revision as you need to do research and pull information from your textbook.
 It’s important to note that some compounds and their reactions aren’t obviously displayed in your textbook so ask your teacher to check if you’ve missed anything!

 The various tests for different compounds is quite a simple part of the Chemistry A-Level course but many students underestimate the importance of this topic.
 In your exams, it’s likely that you’ll get at least one six-mark question on the tests for different compounds.
 This may be phrased as a practical question or a calculation question but knowing the correct test will score you vital marks.

 With any question referring to compound tests, make sure you include the reagent, conditions, change in colour or appearance and the new compound formula.
 If there are any relevant equations, such as Ag+(aq) + e- = Ag(aq) for Tollen’s reagent, be sure to include them.

 With any question regarding colour change or reactions, many students make the easy mistake of describing a solution as ‘clear’ – do not write this!
 A solution can be clear, but still have a colour so you need to say ‘colourless’.
 Some exam questions will ask you to discuss the tests for several compounds, for this type of question you will need to try and give a different example for each compound otherwise you can miss out on marks.

 The best method for revising compound tests is to create a grid.
 In your grid you’ll need every common compound on one side and the conditions, changes and reagents along the top.
 You could try adding some colour or drawings to make this easier to learn.